British Sausage: Proper Sausage – Part 2

 It came as little shock that perception of British sausages became one of popular ridicule.
 Even giving rise to the term ‘Banger’, due to its tendency to explode on heating.
 Invariably due to the expansion of gases released from all that absorbed water turning to steam!

 Unfortunately, as the country began recovery from post-war food rationing.
 Traditional sausage makers led by the now dissolved Dewhurst’s chainsaw an opportunity to maintain margins and subsequently kept the cheap cereal based recipes – who could blame them!
 It is where the saying, ‘there are 3 types of bread, white bread, brown bread, and sausages,’ came from.
-All those fantastic recipes that had evolved since the Roman occupation being more or less forgotten.
-The great British bread sausage was born and here to stay – at least for a while.

 Unfortunately, in general, Britain sausages are nothing more than a commodity to the biggest producers.
 To the smaller producer, sausages are often seen as a convenient product to facilitate higher yields and increase margins.
 Ask any butcher what makes a British sausage – I’ve spoken to many in my time.
 Most will tell you that British sausage needs to have bread or rusk – that it helps create the correct taste and light consistency even.
 In reality, this has no basis in fact.